A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Higher category theory

 \begin{remark} For fixed $X$ this trace map should be compared to the composition law

 in the adjoint enrichment over presentable categories of the category $\bf{Corr}$ studied in \cite{AF_fibrations}. \end{remark}

-\begin{para}[Universal evaluation map] We will recover the evaluation map by restricting the universal trace map \eqref{CAT_EVAL_TRACE} to a full subcategory of representable objects, defined as follows: \begin{itemize} \item A 1-functor $f:X\rightarrow Y$ represents a presheaf $Y(-,f-)$ on $X^\op\times Y$.
-Applying the Yoneda lemma twice tells us that this construction defines a fully faithful embedding of $1\Fun(X,Y)$ into $\PSh(X^\op \times Y)$.
+\begin{para}[Universal evaluation map] We will recover the evaluation map by restricting the universal trace map \eqref{CAT_EVAL_TRACE} to a category of representable objects, defined as follows: \begin{itemize} \item Let $X$, $Y:1\Cat$.
+Twice currying the composition law $X\times 1\Fun(X,Y)\rightarrow Y \subset \PSh(Y)$ provides us with a 1-functor